Before you understand the difference between .NET Core SDK vs Runtime vs Hosting Bundle, you need to know about the .NET Core.

 Note: Runtime installer specific to particular platform.
 So, this will install only platform specific components to run the Core application.

-Installer size will be less, hence its only installing runtime component specific to platform.
+Installer size will be less, hence it’s only installing runtime components specific to the platform.

 There is another option called Hosting Bundle.

 As the name suggests, Hosting Bundle includes IIS Support and .NET Core Runtime.
 This only applies to Windows OS now.

 Note: .NET Core team recommends, to install Hosting Bundle instead of Runtime Installers.